Previous National Title Winners:

 Competitor Age:

-Competitors must be 15 years + old at the time of the National Final on 23rd August 2023
+Competitors must be 15 years + old at the time of the National Final in 2026

 The Competition:

-• Competitors MUST supply all food items and necessary equipment to prepare, cook and serve during the NSSCC.
+• Competitors MUST supply all food items and necessary equipment to prepare, cook and serve their dishes during the NSSCC final.

 • Competitors are advised not to bring additional display materials, as these are not marked.